The best small vans on the market

 The Connect can also be equipped with other gadgets, including the FordPass Connect modem, which has Wi-Fi for up to 10 devices and real-time traffic updates delivered to your satnav system.

 If sustainability and protecting the environment is important for you and your business, then the Nissan e-NV200 might be the best option.

 This van is 100% electric and its range of between 124 and 187 miles makes it ideal for florists making local journeys.

-You will also benefit from various incentives, such as the UK plug-in car grant – which brings down the price of vehicles, as well as zero road tax and no congestion charge.
-If your business regularly takes you into London then this is will be particularly attractive.
+You will also benefit from various incentives for choosing an electric van.
+Such as the UK plug-in car grant – which brings down the price of vehicles, as well as zero road tax and no congestion charge.
+If your business regularly takes you into London then this will be particularly attractive.

 Of course, charging is important.
 Using a domestic plug will take about 21.5hrs, but this can be reduced to 7.5hrs via fast charge at the office.

 Using a rapid charge on the move, meanwhile, can charge it from 20-80% in less than an hour.

 Aside from the electric benefits, the van is attractive, while its shape maximises every available inch of space.

 You can also choose between Visia, Acenta and Tekna versions, depending on if you want cruise control, speed limiters and automatic wipers.

 Vauxhall Combo Cargo – from £16,968